apache/spark/docs/running-on-kubernetes.md

 ```

-If none volume is set as local storage, Spark uses temporary scratch space to spill data to disk during shuffles and other operations.
-When using Kubernetes as the resource manager the pods will be created with an [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) volume mounted for each directory listed in `SPARK_LOCAL_DIRS`.
+If no volume is set as local storage, Spark uses temporary scratch space to spill data to disk during shuffles and other operations.
+When using Kubernetes as the resource manager the pods will be created with an [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) volume mounted for each directory listed in `spark.local.dir` or the environment variable `SPARK_LOCAL_DIRS` .
 If no directories are explicitly specified then a default directory is created and configured appropriately.

 `emptyDir` volumes use the ephemeral storage feature of Kubernetes and do not persist beyond the life of the pod.